 by Lynn Nottage

 Under the watchful eye of the titular character, Clyde’s follows the kitchen staff of a truck stop in a small PA town.
 Comprised of formerly incarcerated individuals, the staff come together to find fulfillment both in their lives and in creating the perfect sandwich.
-Layered with loveable characters and peppered with Tamara Tunie as the no-nonsense Clyde, this show is “a genuinely funny and deeply emotional exploration of radical imagination, restorative justice, and the healing power of food.”
+Layered with loveable characters, this show is “a genuinely funny and deeply emotional exploration of radical imagination, restorative justice, and the healing power of food.”
 (Bon Appetit)